The National Counselling Society (NCS) was first set up in 1999 by a group of counsellors, psychotherapists, hypnotherapists and psychologists.

 The National Counselling Society believes that all Accredited Registers should be seen as equal.
 To this end, we were instrumental in gaining recognition within the NHS for all Accredited Registers.
 NHS Choices information list Accredited Registers to reflect what should be equality of choice for all clients and patients.

-In addition, NHS Employers has added content encouraging the use and detailing the benefits of Accredited Registers.
+In addition, NHS Employers has added content encouraging the use and detailing the benefits of Accredited Registers, and the Improving Access to Psychological Therapies (IAPT) programme recognises the NCS alongside other Registers.

 We’re also very pleased that, again as a result of our efforts, Health Education England has amended the information on the NHS Health Careers website also to be in line with the aforementioned changes on NHS Choices and NHS employers sites, and promote inclusive hiring practices